Note: This post tells you what you need for the Cappadocia Green Tour…

 Often in tourism situations the system is set up to gouge the ignorant tourist.
 However, in this case I am happy to report that everybody wins.

 You could not do this tour on your own for the advertised price; the guide alone would cost more than the whole tour.
 The companies are not competing here.
 There is one Green Tour and everyone who signs up goes on that tour.
 Once they get 15 people they start another van.
 The tourist saves money, the companies make money; a real win-win.
+This is also true for the Red Tour which covers a different part of Cappadocia.

 The 16-seat van picked us up at the hotel around 9:30.
 We went around Göreme stopping at a few hotels to fill up the van.
 Finally the tour guide hopped on, and we set off close to 10am.